 Overall, the field of cultural management is very broad, and the tasks can vary greatly depending on the position.

-The full organizational spectrum from fund-raising and sponsoring to PR work, exhibition planning, cultural mediation and artist support, or even only some of these tasks can be the responsibility of cultural managers, varying from one post to another.
+The full organizational spectrum can range from fund-raising and sponsoring to PR work, exhibition planning, cultural mediation and artist support.
+Sometimes only some of these tasks can be the responsibility of cultural managers, and it may vary from one post to another.
 It is also not unusual to work as a freelance cultural entrepreneur in this field.

 Working in the cultural sector therefore requires flexibility, organizational skills and the desire to take initiative and make decisions.
 Owing to the international dimension of the cultural scene, knowledge of foreign languages is also often an advantage.